Guizhouichthyosaurus: Diet and feeding

 Unusually for an ichthyosaur, TR 00001 preserves more than 100 gastroliths in its stomach region.
 These stones vary in size from 0.6 to 3.7 cm in diameter and generally are rather round.
-They are preserved in two clusters, although Long and colleagues doubted that Guizhouichthyosaurus would have been stored them in two different regions, a configuration seen in no other vertebrate.
+They are preserved in two clusters, although Cheng and colleagues doubted that Guizhouichthyosaurus would have been stored them in two different regions, a configuration seen in no other vertebrate.
 Instead, they speculated that the clusters formed after death, or even that some gastroliths might have killed the animal after moving into and clogging its intestines.
 As the gastroliths did not resemble the surrounding rock, the scientists concluded that Guizhouichthyosaurus must have obtained them somewhere else, perhaps near a beach.
-While the function of gastroliths has been interpreted by some as buoyancy control, this is controversial, and Long and colleagues found the roughly 1 kilogram of stones to be insufficient to usefully serve as ballast for an animal potentially weighing as much as a ton.
+While the function of gastroliths has been interpreted by some as buoyancy control, this is controversial, and Cheng and colleagues found the roughly 1 kilogram of stones to be insufficient to usefully serve as ballast for an animal potentially weighing as much as a ton.
 Since no other specimen of Guizhouichthyosaurus has gastroliths, they considered it most likely that the stones in TR 00001 were swallowed accidentally when attacking prey near the seafloor.